 Step 6: Once this network becomes established, start to skim some food out of the flow without disrupting the program.
 With this food, prepare meals to serve on the streets with literature about Food Not Bombs as well as current issues and related events.
 It can be very helpful to share meals at rallies and demonstrations first; there your group can recruit more volunteers, collect donations, as well as lift the spirits of those participating in the action.
 Giving out meals at a protest can build community and supports the cause in a very direct way.

-RESOURCES TO HELP YOU START YOUR FOOD NOT BOMBS GROUP
+RESOURCES TO HELP YOU START YOUR FOOD NOT BOMBS GROUP THE PRINCIPLES OF FOOD

-FOOD SAFETY FOR FOOD NOT BOMBS
+NOT BOMBS FOOD SAFETY FOR FOOD

-SOLIDARITY NOT CHARITY - REMEMBER - LITERATURE AND A BANNER AT EVERY MEAL -
+SOLIDARITY NOT CHARITY - REMEMBER - LITERATURE AND A

 DOWN LOAD THIS FLYER